What is canine osteosarcoma (OSA)?

 Under sedation, a fine needle can be pushed through a thin defect in the bone wall to collect some cells which can be examined under the microscope to confirm the diagnosis of cancer.
 Sometimes insufficient material is obtained this way, and under general anaesthesia, thin cores of bone tissue are taken and examined under a microscope to confirm malignancy.
 It is not always necessary to biopsy bone lesions ahead of treatment but your oncology clinician will discuss this process with you.

 There is no ‘best’ way to treat bone cancer.
 Every path we choose depends on discussions with you and your family, ie the people who know the patient best.
 Somewhere below will be an option that is right for you, or it may be a combination of several different options.
-Our goal at Fitzpatrick Referrals Oncology and Soft Tissue Service is to demystify cancer care and put you back in control.
 We will be working with you every step of the way.

 It is important to realise that by the time we diagnose OSA, cancer cells have almost certainly already left the primary mass and have moved to somewhere else in the body (metastasised).
 These cells, in clusters or individually, are too small to find before surgery, even with the highest-definition CT scans.
 They often remain dormant for many months or years, and we use chemotherapy to try and slow the progression of these metastatic cells into detectable secondary tumours.